 - Dedicated account management

-If you don’t operate multiple locations or need sophisticated marketing automation, a simpler platform saves you thousands annually without sacrificing day-to-day functionality.
+If you do not operate multiple locations or need sophisticated marketing automation, compare a simpler platform against the actual SevenRooms quote.
 For a full breakdown of what to look for, read our guide on how to choose a booking system.

 Frequently Asked Questions